nomadconnection/GoodsEvent/README.md

 ***
 # Requirement Description
 1. The operator can specify event start or stop.
-2. Participants can not participate in the event at the end of the event.
+2. Participants can not participate in the event once the event has stopped.
 3. The operator can change the event stop setting to the start again.
 4. Participants participate in the event by submitting the selected number of views for the question.
-5. You can participate in the event in duplicate, but you can not be a duplicate when you win.
+5. You can participate multiple times.
-6. The answer will be updated to the latest when participating in duplicate.
+6. The answer will be updated to reflect the latest submission when participating multiple times.
-7. Event winners are extracted and accumulated one by one at a time.
+7. Event winners are selected one at a time.
 ***
 # Development Environment
 - OS : ubuntu 18.04 (Docker = Ubuntu 18.04.1 LTS)